emberjs/rfcs/text/0000-new-test-waiters.md

 # Summary

 Test waiters have been around in Ember in one form or another since version 1.2.0, and provide a way for developers to signal to the testing framework system that async operations are currently active, when to keep waiting, and when those async operations have completed.
-This allows the active test to wait during the test in a deterministic fashion, and only proceed once the active async is completed,
+This allows the active test to wait during the test in a deterministic fashion, and only proceed once the active async is completed.

 The current test waiters implementation has a simple but confusing API, and the test waiters themselves lack some key features.
 This RFC proposes replacing them with a new test waiters system: [ember-test-waiters](https://github.com/rwjblue/ember-test-waiters).